KeplerGO/pyke/docs/source/tutorials/tpf2lc.rst

 This command creates a target pixel file called ``ktwo200071160-c91_trimmed_3.fits`` in our current directory with only the desired pixels, while preserving all the original metadata.

+The MAST website contains [Pixel Response Function](https://archive.stsci.edu/pub/kepler/fpc/prf/) (PRF) calibration files for Kepler, which can be used to perform PRF photometry.
 We can then use ``kepprfphot`` to fit the Kepler PRF for every frame in our trimmed tpf:

 .. code-block:: bash